 Watch this short CrashCourse video on planning and organization for your classes: https://www.youtube.com/watch?v=0AKAuRby7n8

 Hold yourself accountable: Since online courses are generally self-paced, you need to set weekly goals and reminders regarding important due dates.
-You may have difficulty keeping track of your course responsibilities without having a professor to regularly reminder you of upcoming work in class.
-You can group together with other classmates to hold each other accountable or schedule an appointment at the Rutgers Learning Centers to work with an Academic Coach to set and achieve your goals.
+You may have difficulty keeping track of your course responsibilities without having a professor to regularly remind you of upcoming work in class.
+You can group together with other classmates to hold one another accountable or schedule an appointment at the Rutgers Learning Centers to work with an Academic Coach to set and achieve your goals.

-Practice time management: To avoid cramming for exams, answering discussions posts before the deadline, or turning in assignments late you need to create and follow a schedule for all of your classes.
-Look at the syllabus or list of assignment your instructor provides and mark them on your calendar.
+Practice time management: Create and follow a schedule for all of your classes to help you avoid cramming for exams, waiting until the deadline to answer discussion posts, and missing assignment due dates.
+Look at the syllabus or list of assignments your instructor provides and mark them on your calendar.
 Be sure to add in new assignments and due dates as they are assigned throughout the semester by your professor.
-Create a weekly schedule and designate specific times to complete readings, watch lectures, participate in forum, and study.
+Create a weekly schedule and designate specific times to complete readings, watch lectures, participate in discussion forums, and study.
 Update any time management tool you use, indicating relevant changes including adjustments in quiz, test, and assignment due dates, times you are required to be online for a webcast or discussion, and any other new schedule items.

 Watch this TedxTalk to see how this student changed her study habits with the Pomodoro method: https://www.youtube.com/watch?v=z7e7gtU3PHY

 Create a regular study space and eliminate distractions: Working from home can be distracting especially if you aren’t used to doing so.
 Find a space in your home where you can avoid distractions such as technology and hunger so that you may complete your work in a timely manner.
+Double check that your WiFi is working well before any synchronous class sessions.
 Try to establish a do not disturb routine and communication system if you are living with other people so that they don’t distract you.
 You can tune out sounds with music or ambient noise machines, or you may want to turn your computer on airplane mode to avoid going on the Internet, if possible.
 You could also download a website blocker such as Cold Turkey or Freedom to limit the amount of websites you can access.
 Keep your course materials organized in your study space by using folders or specific desk drawers.

 Watch this comprehensive video to learn how to make the most of online courses: https://www.youtube.com/watch?v=eF-Z1hJ67-Y

 Take notes even when you’re online: When the lecture is just a PowerPoint, slow down and take your time!
 When slides only contain a few bullet points, it can be tempting to just read them and move on.
 Try reading them out loud and making comments to slow yourself down; force yourself to think about what's on the slide.
 When the lecture is a video conference, review your notes when you’re done.
 Summarize the material in your own words, but also try to explain the material in terms of the other concepts in the class.
 Question as you go: note things that aren't clear to you.
-Take your questions and look for answers in the textbook or ask a friend or post your question on the class discussion board or email your professor.
+Take your questions and look for answers in the textbook, ask a friend, post your question on the class discussion board, or email your professor.